Air India Flight 182: Bombings

 Meanwhile, sometime before 20:22 UTC (1:22 p.m.
 PDT), L. Singh (also never identified) checked in for the 1:37 p.m.
-CP Air Flight 003 to Tokyo with one piece of luggage, which was to be transferred to Air India Flight 301 to Bangkok.
+CP Air Lines Flight 003 to Tokyo with one piece of luggage, which was to be transferred to Air India Flight 301 to Bangkok.
 However, L. Singh did not board the flight.

 The second bag checked in by L. Singh went on Canadian Pacific Air Lines Flight 003 from Vancouver to Tokyo.
 There were no x-ray inspections of luggage on this flight.
 Its target was Air India Flight 301, due to leave with 177 passengers and crew bound for Bangkok-Don Mueang, but 55 minutes before the Flight 182 bombing, it exploded at the terminal in Narita International Airport.
 Two Japanese baggage handlers were killed and four other people were injured.